Hadiasemi/multidoc/README.md

 # multidoc

-A Go-based utility that processes input through multiple AI models concurrently (OpenAI, Claude, and Gemini) and provides a summarized comparison of their responses.
+A Go-based utility that processes input through multiple AI models concurrently (OpenAI, Claude, and Gemini) and provides a combination of their responses.
+Keeping each one's individual best parts.
+This is useful for research and is sometimes refferred to as multipromting or metaprompting.

 ## Description

-Multidoc allows you to send the same prompt to different AI models simultaneously and compare their responses.
+Multidoc allows you to send the same prompt to different AI models simultaneously and combine their responses.
 The tool:

 1. Takes text input from stdin
 2. Processes the input through multiple AI models in parallel: